 Sister Sites that I have also created:

-EuropeBicycleTouring.com for information on and photos of great Western European cycle destinations, and my thoughts on how to self-organize, budget, choose a bicycle, transport a bicycle on trains, and so on.
+EuropeBicycleTouring.com for information on and photos of great Western European cycle destinations, and for my thoughts on how to self-organize, budget, choose a bicycle, transport a bicycle on trains, and so on.